scylladb/scylla-code-samples/README.md

 This repository holds Scylla usage example, from simple to the more complex.

+## Scylla Training

+Some of the usage examples are covered in [Scylla University](https://university.scylladb.com/).
+Topics covered include Scylla data modeling, administration, architecture, basic NoSQL concepts, using drivers for application development, Scylla setup, failover, compactions, multi-datacenters and how Scylla integrates with third-party applications.
+For detailed information see the README.md file in each directory.

 ## Adding a new example

 Add a new direcotry with your example.
 Each examlpe (directory) should have a README.md file with the following: